mtwasetku-ui/physioto/src/content/blog/hidden-cost-inconsistent-physiotherapy-rural-aged-care.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He has a clinical and advocacy interest in rural aged care physiotherapy quality and the role of home-based delivery in addressing the systemic consistency gap in rural community care.

 Correspondence and care coordinator enquiries: physiotohome.com